juliors1/petgram/README.md

 # Petgram

 ## Getting Started:
-<a href="https://petgram-app.herokuapp.com/">Petgram - This will prompt you to the deployed application, where you can show off your pets to the public.</a>
+<a href="https://petgram-app.herokuapp.com/">Petgram</a> - This will prompt you to the deployed application, where you can show off your pets to the public.

 ## Wireframe Images: